TAME-IF/TAME/README.md

 Until otherwise specified, any changes to the TAME commands set may invalidate TAME modules that are compiled to the serialized format or JS modules (but not embedded ones - those are safe).

+### Known Issues

+* With the introduction of the **List** type, TAME does not yet have a way to preserve values that are referential across state saves in both the Java and JS implementation.
+This fix is next to tackle.

 ### Library

 Contained in this release is a series of libraries that allow reading, compiling,